Essential Vocabulary for Travelers Exploring India

 Greetings and Introductions

-Kem Cho? (केम छो): This Gujarati phrase, meaning “How are you?”, will earn you smiles in Gujarat.
+Kem Cho? (केम छो): This Gujarati phrase, meaning “How are you?”, will surely earn you smiles in Gujarat.

 Mastering Telugu: Essential Phrases for Everyday Conversations